PromptPex: Automatic Test Generation for Language Model Prompts: Discussion

 \subsection{Output Specification}

-The same can be said about the \OR{}; it can also be used to understand what the model thinks about the output that can be generated.
+\OR{} can also be used to understand what the model thinks about the output that can be generated.
 It can be used to figure out any under-specification or errors in the output constraints defined in the prompt.

-For example, consider the elements prompt (Appendix \ref{prompt:bench:elements}), where the values for multiple labels are extracted from the input.
+For example, consider the elements prompt, where the values for multiple labels are extracted from the input.
 The \OR{} states a rule that the labels must still be present even when there is no value that can be extracted for them.
 This case is not defined in the prompt, but it is a decision the model needs to take to handle such cases, thus pointing out an under-specification.

-Similarly, for the art prompt (Appendix \ref{prompt:bench:artprompt}), as we saw above while observing the \IS{}, the \OR{} is also getting confused, and there is a rule about only generating a description of length 80 words, which must be applied to the input.
+Similarly, for the art prompt, as we saw above while observing the \IS{}, the \OR{} is also getting confused, and there is a rule about only generating a description of length 80 words, which must be applied to the input.
 A prompt developer, after seeing the \OR{} and \IS{}, will be able to clarify the input and output in the prompt such that they generate better and clearer specifications, which also match the intent of the developer.

-For the classify prompt, the \OR{} adds a rule about not outputting anything other than the name of the category, pointing towards an under-specification, i.e., does it want the name of the category with or without any explanation, etc.
+For the classify prompt, the \OR{} adds a rule about not outputting anything other than the name of the category, pointing towards an under-specification, i.e., does it want the name of the category with or without any explanation, etc. Specifications help refine prompts by addressing under-specification in inputs and outputs.
+They also aid in detecting conflicting rules (though none were found in our well-formed prompts) and identifying bugs, such as inconsistencies in the art prompt.

-From these examples, it is clear that the specifications help in revising the prompt to improve any under-specification over the input and output.
-They can also be used to easily identify conflicting rules, which we did not see because the prompts we used were well-formed.
-The specifications can also be used to highlight bugs, like the inconsistencies found in the art prompt.